PatHightree/SpaceNavigator/README.md

 To install these samples, open the SpaceNavigator package in the Package Manager window and click the Import button in the Samples section.

 ## Known bugs and limitations
+- The New Input System package must be active for this driver to work
 - Grab Mode only works in the camera coordinate system

 ## Credits